123naim/123naim/README.md

 #### Wed Developer
 ![Wed Developer](https://i.ibb.co/pzRryXY/Black-Modern-Vlogger-You-Tube-Banner.png)

 Hello!
 I'm Nayem Iqbal, a passionate web developer with a love for crafting clean and efficient code.
 I thrive on turning ideas into reality through the power of technology.
-With a background in [mention any relevant educational or professional experience], I bring a combination of skills in both front-end and back-end development.
+I bring a combination of skills in both front-end and back-end development.

 Skills:  HTML, CSS, JavaScript, React, Node.js, Express.js